core-wg/oscore/draft-ietf-core-object-security.md

 In particular, step 8 of {{ver-res}} is applied to No-Response.

 Applications should consider that a proxy may remove the Outer No-Response option from the request.
-Applications can specify policies to deal with cases where servers receive an Inner No-Response option only, which may be the result of the request having traversed a No-Response unaware proxy.
+Applications using No-Response can specify policies to deal with cases where servers receive an Inner No-Response option only, which may be the result of the request having traversed a No-Response unaware proxy, and update the processing in {{ver-res}} accordingly.
 This avoids unnecessary error responses to clients and bandwidth reductions to servers, due to No-Response unaware proxies.

 #### Object-Security